nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_by_example.md

 #### Implement the Lifecycle Methods

-This extension does not need to perform any heavy-weight initialization tasks, so we will concentrate on `initialize()`, `tick()`, and `deinitialize()` methods which define the core functionality of our component.
+This extension does not need to perform any heavy-weight initialization tasks, so we will concentrate on `initialize()`, `tick()`, and `deinitialize()` methods, which define the core functionality of our component.
 At initialization, we will create a file stream and keep track of the bytes we write on `tick()` via `binary_file_offset`.

 ```{code-block} cpp
 :caption: initialize in gxf_extensions/my_recorder/my_recorder.cpp
 :linenos: true